 When organizations add more people (scale up) it quickly becomes impossible to have everyone sitting in the same room to discuss and agree on matters and share the same approach to doing business.

-This is my version of a Software Engineering Quality Handbook where it’s easy to get an overview of how an organization can use a well-structured hierarchy for describing how work is done which is crucial for ensuring clarity, consistency, and compliance within a team.
+This is my version of a framework for a Software Engineering Quality Handbook where it’s easy to get an overview of how an organization can use a well-structured hierarchy for describing how work is done which is crucial for ensuring clarity, consistency, and compliance within a team.
 The handbook is built up with 5 layers:

 Policies: Broad statements that define the organization’s principles and compliance expectations.